J-Harle/HADES/README.md

 - For -opt add a choice of MACE model size / program to use (Can only use ASE supported programs), this will also need to be passed to -eof and -v
 - Add GPU support for -opt
 - Add CLI support for -s

+** HADES logo was generated using ChatGPT's Images 2.0 software